Mementos and Keepsakes: What Are They?

 Recently there has been a rise in less common methods of creating unique keepsake or memorial urns.
 Consider the following and how you might customize a method to create a lasting memento honoring your loved one.

 Jewelry - Infuse a pinch of ash in a custom-designed necklace, bracelet or ring.
 Or, consider the use of a jewelry urn, or a necklace to hold ashes.
+You can also have your loved one's ashes incorporated into a lab-created gemstone, which can be set into a ring, a necklace or another jewelry item.

 Clay bowls, vases, plates or other ceramic pieces can be made by mixing ashes in with sculpting clay.